violaaliwarga/Bike-Share-Analysis/README.md

 ##### b.
 Imputing Missing Values using K-nearest neighbors (KNN)
 For the columns **`start_station_name`**, **`start_station_id`**, **`end_station_name`**, and **`end_station_id`**, I noticed a substantial amount of missing data, more than 5% of the total.
 Since these columns tell us where each bike trip starts and ends, they’re really important for the analysis.
 Instead of just getting rid of the incomplete records, I decided to fill in the missing data using a method called K-nearest neighbors (KNN).

-Why I chose KNN?
-KNN is a machine learning method that works on a simple idea: the closer two data points are to each other, the more similar they are.
-So, if we’re missing some station information, we can look at the nearest data points to guess what the missing values might be.
-This method is particularly useful here because station names and IDs that are close together often correspond to similar or nearby trips.
-Below are the step-by-step process of this imputation:
+KNN is a machine learning technique based on a simple idea: data points that are close to each other tend to be similar.
+So, if some station info is missing, we can look at the closest data points to make an educated guess.
+This method is particularly handy here because station names and IDs that are near each other usually correspond to nearby trips.
+Here’s how I went about it:

-- Feature Selection: I picked out the most relevant columns that might help in predicting the missing station data.
-This included things like the start and end times of the trips, trip duration, and location info if it was available.
-- Normalization: To make sure everything was on the same scale, I adjusted the numerical data so that no one feature dominated the calculations.
-This step is important because KNN calculates distances between points, and unscaled data could mess with that.
-- Choosing k: I experimented with different numbers of neighbors (k) to see which gave the best results.
-Picking the right k is crucial—too few neighbors might make the predictions too specific, while too many could make them too general.
-- Imputation Process: For each missing value, the algorithm looked at the k nearest data points and filled in the gap based on the most common or average value from those neighbors.
-- Post-Imputation Check: After filling in the missing data, I double-checked to make sure the imputed values made sense and matched up logically (e.g., station names matched their corresponding IDs).
+1. Preprocess the Data
+- List columns to exclude from scaling/imputation: I first made a list of columns that shouldn't be scaled or imputed (like IDs or datetime columns).
+- Convert categorical columns to numerical: I used LabelEncoder to convert categorical columns into numerical values, which is necessary for KNN to work.
+I excluded columns like ride_id and datetime columns from this step.
+- Identify columns for imputation: I made a list of the columns that actually needed imputation.

+2. Apply KNN Imputation
+- Normalize the data: Though optional, I normalized the data to ensure that all features contributed equally to the KNN calculations.
+- Perform KNN Imputation: I used the KNN algorithm to fill in the missing values by looking at the nearest data points.
+- Inverse transform the scaling: After imputing the missing values, I reversed the scaling to bring the data back to its original scale.

+3. Post-process the Data
+- Convert numerical columns back to original categorical: I converted any numerical columns that were originally categorical back to their original form.
+- Reattach the excluded columns: I then reattached the columns that were excluded from the scaling and imputation process.
+- Display the imputed DataFrame: Finally, I reviewed the newly completed DataFrame to ensure everything was in order.

-By using KNN, I was able to fill in the missing station data accurately, keeping the dataset complete and ensuring that my analysis would be as accurate as possible.
+By using KNN, I was able to fill in the missing station data accurately, keeping the dataset intact and making sure my analysis remained reliable.